 If you suspect broker negligence, it’s important to take action now.
 The longer you wait, the more you and your investments may be at risk.

-Brokers are required by law to communicate with their clients about their investments and provide honest, thoughtful advice.
+By law, brokers must communicate with their clients about their investments and provide honest, thoughtful advice.
 If you’ve experienced lapses in communication, suffered unusual swings in the value of your portfolio, or otherwise suspect that your broker is negligent in their duties, the following steps can help:

 - Collect any communications from your broker and any documentation you have about your investments.
 Negligence can be hard to spot, but the decisions and communications of your broker can provide valuable information about the work your broker has done (or has failed to do).